Word Relationships Test

 This free practice test contains 6 test questions and has a time limit of 3 minutes.

 Would you like to improve your test score?
 Practice smart with a Test Prep Account.

-Practice on 37 word relationships questions and more than 500 other verbal aptitude questions with detailed description and score statistics.
+Practice on 37 word relationships questions and a total of 593 verbal aptitude questions with detailed description and score statistics.